 Reading and customising

-Your books are stored under the 'My Books' tab, found at the bottom left of the screen in iBooks.
+Your books are stored under the 'My Books' tab.

 To read a book, just tap on its title: the first page appears on the screen, and you swipe left to move on to the next.